 Una was in the house for less than a few seconds before I realized she’d been sprayed and scooted her right back outside.
 But the smell stayed.
 And it moved!
 It seemed to get stronger!
-It went upstairs.
-It went behind closed doors.
-It made the girls cry even though they were already in bed, with the covers up over their heads.
+It went upstairs and behind closed doors.
+The smell was so bad it made the girls cry even though they were already in bed, with the covers up over their heads!

 Skunks really are formidable little creatures.